Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * WARN if a validation reports a warning, or reports a failure and `--fail-severity` is at its default.
 * WARN if a validation run did not finish within `--timeout`.
 The runs that did finish keep their findings and the summary names the group that was left unchecked, so a slow group cannot hide a problem another group reported.
 A run that finds a failure still wins over the timeout.
 * CRIT only if `--fail-severity=crit` is set and a validation reports a failure.
-* UNKNOWN if LibreNMS cannot validate the installation at all: it refuses to run as the configured `--user`, its PHP dependencies are missing, its configuration file is broken or does not name the installation directory, `--path` does not hold a LibreNMS installation, or the validation produced no report.
-The exit code of the validation cannot tell these apart from an ordinary finding, so the state comes from the report rather than from the exit code.
+* WARN if the installation is too broken for LibreNMS to validate it: its PHP dependencies are missing, or its configuration file does not parse, does not start with an opening PHP tag, or ends with a closing one.
+Nothing was validated in that case, but the cause is something to repair on the installation, so it belongs on the list of things to fix.
+LibreNMS prints these aborts in the shape of an ordinary finding, so the state comes from the report rather than from the exit code, which cannot tell them apart.
+* UNKNOWN if the check cannot reach a validation at all: LibreNMS refuses to run as the configured `--user`, it does not know its own installation directory, `--path` does not hold a LibreNMS installation, or the validation produced no report.
+These say nothing about the installation and are usually a matter of `--path`, `--php-path` or `--user`.
 * UNKNOWN if a validation reports a status this check has no meaning for.
 The summary counts those results separately, so an UNKNOWN never appears next to a line claiming nothing was found.
 This is what a LibreNMS release that introduced a new status looks like; update the check.
 * OK if none of the groups named with `--group` was run.
 A group that is legitimately absent on a given host looks exactly like a typo in `--group`, so this stays quiet by default.
 Set `--no-match-severity=warn` or `--no-match-severity=unknown` on hosts where a missing group means the check is misconfigured.
 * OK if `--match` and `--ignore` dropped every validation result there was, for the same reason and controlled by the same `--no-match-severity`.
 A group that ran and found nothing is not this case and stays a clean result.
 * Always OK if `--always-ok` is set.
+That covers the WARN and CRIT states above, including the aborted validation of a broken installation.
+It does not cover UNKNOWN, which is reported whatever else is set.

 `--brief` and `--lengthy` change what is printed, never the state: a finding that `--brief` hides still drives the result. `--brief` hides every row that ended up OK, which includes a failure that `--fail-severity=ok` took out of the alerting. `--match` and `--ignore` do change the state, since a filtered finding is dropped before it is evaluated.